-- 1) The acquisition of suitable growth and matching assets, having due regard to the risks set out in this SIP, which will generate income and capital growth to pay, together with any contributions from members or the Sponsoring Employer, the benefits which the Scheme provides as they fall due. - 2) To limit the risk of the assets failing to meet the liabilities over the long-term having regard to any statutory funding requirement. - 3) To achieve a return on investments which is expected to at least meet the Scheme Actuary's assumptions over the long term.
+- 1. The acquisition of suitable growth and matching assets, having due regard to the risks set out in this SIP, which will generate income and capital growth to pay, together with any contributions from members or the Sponsoring Employer, the benefits which the Scheme provides as they fall due. - 2.
+To limit the risk of the assets failing to meet the liabilities over the long-term having regard to any statutory funding requirement. - 3.
+To achieve a return on investments which is expected to at least meet the Scheme Actuary's assumptions over the long term.

 Growth assets comprise a diversified range of investments including (but not limited to) developed and emerging market equities, corporate bonds and alternative assets, which are held with the aim of outperforming the Scheme's liabilities over the medium term.
+There is also a legacy illiquid allocation to private markets Fund which the Scheme invested in prior to the appointment of the Fiduciary Manager.

-Matching assets comprise investments include (but not limited to) UK government bond and derivative exposures, which are held with the aim of matching the interest rate and inflation sensitivities of the Schem's expected liabilities.
+Matching assets comprise investments include (but not limited to) UK government bond and derivative exposures, which are held with the aim of matching the interest rate and inflation sensitivities of the Scheme's expected liabilities.